Where does the UK get its gas from?

 There isn’t much more joy in probable reserves – which are more than 50% likely to be produced – or possible reserves, which have a 10-50% chance.
 Both have fallen to 10% of their 1996 levels.

-The North Sea contains proven reserves of just 1,654TWh, meaning if we don’t cut our gas consumption from its rate in 2023, we’ll run out of this supply in less than eight years.
+The North Sea contains proven reserves of just 1,654TWh (terawatt-hours), so if we carry on extracting gas at the rate we did in 2024, we’ll run out of this supply in less than five years.

-Even if all probable and possible reserves are fully plundered, we’ll still use up all our North Sea gas in 14.2 years.
+Even if all probable and possible reserves are fully plundered, we’ll still use up all our North Sea gas in less than a decade.

 The latest gas licences handed out by the government will have a negligible effect on this, especially if they follow the average timeline of 28 years from licence to production.